 Under risk control rules for account management, auto-deleveraging is not a concept alongside "forced order cancellation", "forced repayment" and "forced liquidation", but a special form of "forced liquidation" mechanism by BIT to find counterparties under extreme market conditions in order to control overall risk.

 As introduced in the Risk control rules for account management, in unfavorable market conditions, if the account’s maintenance margin rate exceeds 100%, the forced liquidation mechanism will be triggered.
 The system will first try to unwind the positions by order matching.
 If the pending order manages to find a match in the order book market and is fully filled, then the forced liquidation is completed as expected.
 However, if the pending order fails to be filled due to a lack of liquidity and the maintenance margin rate of the account continues to rise above 200% due to unilateral market fluctuations, the auto-deleveraging mechanism will be triggered to ensure that the forced liquidation will be completed successfully.
+Or in extreme scenarios when the total collateral drops below zero during the forced liquidation, the auto-deleveraging mechanism will also be triggered.
 After auto-deleveraging is triggered, the forced liquidation by order matching will be abandoned and replaced by the system directly finding a counterparty determined by the algorithm for the account being forced liquidated, and trading directly at the mark price.
 Thus, the forced liquidation is successfully completed and the risk of bankruptcy is reduced.
 At the same time, the counterparty to the forced liquidated account is executed with auto-deleveraging by providing liquidity.
 Auto-deleveraging mechanism is designed to effectively prevent the exchange's equity from being a source of the user’s derivatives trading profit during a black swan event, and further guarantee the solvency of BIT and the security of all users' deposits.

 To avoid confusion, the following two points need to be reiterated: